EmbeddedSystemClass/New-GPS-Additions/README.md

 Date 2016.06.04

->>>>Branch gtgps-5 - This commit completes the planned modifications to function commanderGetSetpoint() in commander.c for setting up position hold mode when gps is present and positions are available out of the deck gtgps driver.
+>>>>Branch gtgps-5 - Has since been deleted.
+This commit completes the planned modifications to function commanderGetSetpoint() in commander.c for setting up position hold mode when gps is present and positions are available out of the deck gtgps driver.
 This change is in the work-in-process state and has yet to be validated by testing.
 The pid tuning values in position_controller_pid.c (.pidX & .pidY) are untouched, and may require changes in the future.